-The United Nations Office on Drugs and Crime (UNODC) is leading a coordinated global response to improve the access to and availability of controlled drugs for medical purposes.
-The aim is to increase the number of patients receiving appropriate treatment for conditions requiring the use of that specific medication, while controlling the abuse and diversion of those substances.
+The United Nations Office on Drugs and Crime (UNODC) is leading a coordinated global response to improve the access to and availability of controlled drugs for medical purposes, particularly for the management of pain.
+The aim is to increase the number of patients receiving appropriate treatment for conditions requiring the use of specific medication, while controlling the diversion and non-medical use of those substances.

 This Joint Global Programme on "Access to Controlled Drugs for Medical Purposes While Preventing Diversion and Abuse" (also known as GLOK67) is the result of the cooperation between UNODC, the World Health Organization (WHO) and the Union for International Cancer Control (UICC).